VirtusLab/git-machete/docs/source/cli/edit.rst

     git machete e[dit]

-Opens an editor and lets you edit the definition file manually.
+Opens an editor and lets you edit the branch layout file manually.

 The editor is determined by checking up the following locations: